aloj7980/Assignments_And_Projects/Most Relevant/A* Search and Reinforcement Learning CSCI3202 Intro to AI Final Coding Exam/ReadMe.md

-This was my final coding exam for CSCI3202.
+This was an individual final coding exam for CSCI3202 Intro to AI, which I took in the fall 2021 semester.
 The instructions were to complete two of the three problems and I completed problems 1 and 2.
 Problem 1 covered A* search and problem 2 covered reinforcement learning.